Acalypha gracilens: Description

 Annual.
 Plant is erect with pubescent stems coming from the taproots.
 The leaves are alternate with two lateral veins beginning from the base, prominent and parallel to the midrib, crenate to crenate-serrate, or petiolate.
 The spikes are axillary or terminal, or both.
 The bracts are leaf-like.
 There are no petals.
 The flowers are pistillate with 3–5 sepals and a 3-locular ovary.
 The staminate flowers with 4 sepals and 8–16 stamens.
 The capsules are broader than they are long.

-The plant grows up to 0.8m high.
+The plant grows up to 0.8 m high.
 The stems are freely branched and densely pubescent with short incurved (or appressed) ascending trichomes.
 The leaves are elliptic to elliptic-lanceolate which are 2–6 cm long and 0.5–2 cm wide, obtuse, crenate.
 The base of the leaves are cuneate to rounded, with pubescence of both surfaces (more or less glabrate).
 The petioles of principle leaves are 0.4–1.5 cm long.
 The axillary spike has 1–5 pistillate flowers near the base that are interrupted and continued with a spike of staminate flowers.
 The pistillate bracts are often stipitate-glandular, teeth triangular, 5–13.
 The seeds are reddish to black in color and are ovoid, 1.2–1.8mm long.
+The plant is monoecious (female and male flowers exist on the same plant).
+The female (pistillate) flowers do not have petals but do have 3-5 sepals and 3 locular ovaries, and there will be 3-5 pistillate flowers located near the base of the axillary spike of A. gracilens.
+The male (staminate) flowers have 4 sepals and 8-16 stamens and interrupt and spike out from the female flowers.
 Flowers in June and into late frost.

 Distribution

-A. gracilens is found throughout the south-eastern U.S. coastal plain and piedmont, eastern midwest, and New England.
+A. gracilens is found throughout the south-eastern U.S. coastal plain and piedmont, eastern Midwest, and New England.